nataliakusmirek/Portfolio-Website-V1/README.md

 # Portfolio-Website-V1

 This is my first portfolio website, created with HTML and CSS.
-I am planning to implement React.js before the final product, as well as some re-designing.
+I am planning to create multiple versions until the final version, which will include React.js.